microsoft/cmd-call-graph/README.md

 ## Command-line options

+The input file needs to be passed as an argument.

-* `--show-all-calls`: create one edge for each individual `call`/`goto`, rather than just one for each type of connections (which is the default).
-Leads to a busier but more accurate graph;
+* `--simplify-calls`: create one edge for each type of connection instead of creating one for each individual `call`/`goto` (which is the default).
+Leads to a simpler but less accurate graph;
-* `--show-node-stats`: augments each node in the graph with additional information about the node (i.e., number of lines of code, number of external calls);
+* `--hide-node-stats`: removes from each node additional information about itself (i.e., number of lines of code, number of external calls);
 * `--nodes-to-hide`: hides the list of nodes passed as a space-separated list after this parameter.
 * `-v` or `--verbose`: enable debug output, which will be sent to the log file;
 * `-l` or `--log-file`: name of the log file.
 If not specified, the standard error file is used;
-* `-i` or `--input`: name of the input file.
-If not specified, the standard input file is used;
 * `-o` or `--output`: name of the output file.
 If not specified, the standard output file is used.

 ## Legend for Output Graphs